| The Editorial Process

 Manuscripts received from editorial board members will be screened by the Editor-in-Chief and sent to external peer reviewers.
 The editorial board members who are authors will be excluded from publication decisions.

-Manuscripts that are found suitable for publication in International Journal of Abdominal Wall and Hernia Surgery are sent to two or more expert reviewers.
+Manuscripts that are found suitable for publication in the International Journal of Abdominal Wall and Hernia Surgery are sent to two or more expert reviewers.
 During submission, the contributor is requested to provide names of two or three qualified reviewers who have had experience in the subject of the submitted manuscript, but this is not mandatory.
 The reviewers should not be affiliated with the same institutes as the contributor/s.
 However, the selection of these reviewers is at the sole discretion of the editor.
 The journal follows a double-blind review process, wherein the reviewers and authors are unaware of each other’s identity.
 Every manuscript is also assigned to a member of the editorial team, who based on the comments from the reviewers takes a final decision on the manuscript.
 The comments and suggestions (acceptance/ rejection/ amendments in manuscript) received from reviewers are conveyed to the corresponding author.
-If required, the author is requested to provide a point by point response to reviewers’ comments and submit a revised version of the manuscript.
+If required, the author is requested to provide a point-by-point response to reviewers’ comments and submit a revised version of the manuscript.
 This process is repeated till reviewers and editors are satisfied with the manuscript.

 Manuscripts accepted for publication are copy edited for grammar, punctuation, print style, and format.
 Page proofs are sent to the corresponding author.
 The corresponding author is expected to return the corrected proofs within three days.
 It may not be possible to incorporate corrections received after that period.
 The whole process of submission of the manuscript to final decision and sending and receiving proofs is completed online.
 To achieve faster and greater dissemination of knowledge and information, the journal publishes articles online as ‘Ahead of Print’ immediately on acceptance.

 Processes for appeals